Thursday, November 1, 2012

 BOTH TREES ARE IN THE CENTER OF THE GARDEN.
 Neighbors.

-Ponder this one fact long enough, and you will not need to read our book.
+Ponder this one point long enough, and you will not need to read the book.

-Now for the important question: why does the exegesis of the second and third chapters of Genesis presented in the above book create universal fear and anger, when the exegesis does not threaten anyone's spiritual beliefs?
+Now for the important question: why does this tiny book's exegesis of the second and third chapters of Genesis create such turmoil, especially among Christians, when the book's exegesis threatens no one's theological beliefs?
 The only thing the exegesis does is provide the world's oldest and greatest mystery story with a foundation of seriousness that taking a bite of literal fruit could never provide.
 So, what is the fruit?
 It's time for the answer.
 No other exegesis exists that lends the story such thoughtfulness.
-And no other exegesis, practical or theoretical, creates such an excellent example of resistance to factual evidence, if this evidence opposes popular opinions.
+And no other exegesis, practical or theoretical, creates such an excellent example of resistance to factual evidence, if this evidence opposes popular opinion.

 Is the book's exegesis of the second and third chapters of Genesis just another neologism?
 No, it is not.
-If the book's exegesis is only the latest neologism, but not the exhumation and revelation of the original story, then not only do the individual(s) who first hear the story, have absolutely no idea what the story means, but neither do the storyteller(s).
-It is indeed difficult to believe this unlikely event happens.
+If the book's exegesis is only the latest neologism, but not the exhumation and revelation of the original story, then not only do the individuals who first hear the story, have absolutely no idea what the story means, but neither do the original storytellers.
+It is indeed difficult to imagine this unlikely event happening.

-If it does happen, then the original storyteller(s) tell the story while having no understanding of what they are saying, unless these original storytellers deliberately disguise and beautify the story, to hide its true meaning.
+If it does happen, then the original storytellers tell the story while having no understanding of what they are saying, unless the storytellers decide to deliberately disguise and beautify the story, to hide its true meaning.
 This will certainly require complex ability, to intentionally mystify at the very dawn of human consciousness.
 It will also require the original listeners to not ask the original storytellers any questions about this new story--a story that makes no sense.
 So, the mystification probably happens later.
 And, of course, when it does, everyone will know the meaning of the entire story.
 For a while.

 Please note: the exegesis of the second and third chapters of Genesis as presented in Judge This Book By Its Cover is targeted to open-minded and curious readers fascinated by human behavior and evidence-based "truth."
 Readers rattled easily by new, startling ideas may wish to avoid the book.